-Environmental modification is the main driver of wildlife spillover in human environments.
-This includes deforestation, cities, mining, and dams.
-Deforestation is a major factor in wildlife zoonoses spillover.
-In the last 10 years 13 million hectares of forest were cleared, compared to 16 million hectares per year in the 1990’s (FAO, 2010) (Figure 4).
+Environmental modification is the main driver of wildlife spill-over into human environments, and includes deforestation, city development, mining and dams.
+Deforestation is a major factor in the spill-over of wildlife zoonoses.
+In the last 10 years, 13 million hectares of forests were annually? cleared globally, compared with 16 million hectares per year in the 1990’s (FAO, 2010) (Figure 4).
 While deforestation has slowed it still occurs at a high rate, reducing the natural habitat available for native animals.
-Much of this land is converted in to farmland or cities.
-By reducing natural habitats native animals are forced in to closer contact with domestic animals and humans which leads to spillover of diseases, both those crossing from wildlife to humans and domestic animals, but also those crossing from domestic animals to wildlife.
-In the case of echinococcosis there are both sylvatic and domestic lifecycles which can transmit between the two groups of animals.
-There are Echinococcus species primarily parasitising wildlife, but which can also occur in domesticated animals (Addy et al., 2012, de la Rue et al., 2011).
-Foxes are an important definitive host of E. granulosus which can be found in rural and semi-urban areas.
+Much of this land is converted in to farmland or city development.
+By reducing natural habitats, native animals are forced in to closer contact with domestic animals and humans which has led to disease spill-over from wildlife to humans and domestic animals, but also from domestic animals to wildlife.
+In the case of echinococcosis there are both sylvatic and domestic lifecycles whereby the tapeworm infection can be transmitted between the two groups of animals.
+There are species of Echinococcus that are primarily parasites of wildlife but which can also be found in domesticated animals (Addy et al., 2012, de la Rue et al., 2011).
+Foxes, which frequent rural and semi-urban areas, are important definitive hosts of E. granulosus.

 Figure 4: Venn diagram showing transmission pathways of zoonotic helminths between wild animals, domestic animals and humans.

 Figure 1 shows different host groups, the parasite species covered in this review that they carry, and indicates whether these groups involve wildlife, livestock or domestic infections.
-The majority of these parasite species overlap these three categories as either wildlife/livestock or wildlife/domestic.
-The remaining parasite species are currently considered wildlife only.
-Baylisascaris procyonis is an important wildlife zoonosis of raccoons which, due to the raccoons’ easy adaptation to urban environments, is now occasionally found in domestic dogs, and is a clear infection risk for humans.
+The majority of these parasite species overlap these three categories being either wildlife/livestock or wildlife/domestic, with the remainder considered wildlife only.
+Baylisascaris procyonis is an important wildlife parasite of raccoons which, due to the mammal’s rapid adaptation to urban environments, is now occasionally found in domestic dogs, and is a clear zoonotic infection risk for humans.

-Echinococcus
+Echinococcosis

 Arguably the most important of these helminths are the Echinococcus species.
-Echinococcosis is a clinically important disease and among the most prevalent of zoonotic helminths with 2-3 million individuals worldwide estimated to be infected with E. granulosus and 0.3-0.5 million with E. multilocularis (McManus, 2010, Craig et al., 2007).
+Echinococcosis is a clinically important disease and among the most prevalent of the zoonotic helminthiases with 2-3 million individuals worldwide estimated to be infected with E. granulosus and 0.3-0.5 million with E. multilocularis (McManus, 2010, Craig et al., 2007).

-E. granulosus occurs worldwide while E. multilocularis infections mainly occur in the Northern hemisphere (Figure 5, Suppl.
+E. granulosus occurs globally while E. multilocularis infections mainly occur in the Northern hemisphere (Figure 5, Suppl.
 Table 2) (McManus et al., 2012).
 E. multilocularis causes alveolar echinococcosis (AE), while E. granulosus causes cystic echinococcosis (CE).

 Definitive hosts for E. granulosus and E. multilocularis are typically dogs or other canids including foxes, coyotes, and wolves, as well as cats (McManus et al., 2003).
 Feeding raw offal to dogs is an important mode of transmission and a risk factor for human CE infection (Van Kesteren et al., 2013, Li et al., 2014a).
-Intermediate hosts for E. granulosus tend to be livestock such as sheep, goats, pigs, cattle, horses, and camels (Cardona and Carmena, 2013, McManus et al., 2003); while E. multilocularis intermediate hosts are typically small rodents (McManus et al., 2003).
-E. vogeli and E. oligarthrus have rodents as intermediate hosts and bush dogs and wild felids as definitive hosts respectively.
+Intermediate hosts for E. granulosus tend to be livestock such as sheep, goats, pigs, cattle, horses and camels (Cardona and Carmena, 2013, McManus et al., 2003); while the intermediate hosts of E. multilocularis are typically small rodents (McManus et al., 2003).
+E. vogeli and E. oligarthrus have rodents as intermediate hosts and bush dogs and wild felids as definitive hosts, respectively.